 The eugenics movement was a scientific approach to reproduction and improvement of the genetic composition of a population by increasing the reproduction of people with favorable genetic traits and decreasing the reproduction of those with undesirable traits.
 Eugenics was popular in both Canada and Britain during the early 20th century.
 In Canada, the undesirables were the populations of immigrants, ethnic groups, and working-class who continued to produce high birth rates while the white, British, middle-class birth rate continued to decline.
 In the 1920s, eugenics was believed by its supporters to be "the idea of improving the health of children by medical inspections, preventing the entry into the country of diseased aliens, and prohibiting the marriages of couples who were believed likely to produce defective offspring."

 Motherhood as a new political category did not apply to all women.
 The ideology of Mothers of the Nation applied most to a specific group consisting of the existing privileges of being a white, British or British-Canadian, Anglo-Protestant and, middle- to upper-class woman.
-These women-as-mothers received an elevated importance in society, because mothers “raised the future political leaders, businessmen, and a new generation of mothers."
+These women-as-mothers received an elevated importance in society, because mothersraised the future political leadersand the next generation of mothers.
 They upheld the Anglo-Protestant civilization through childbearing and rearing.
 The Grain Growers’ Guide, the left-leaning organ of the United Grain Growers’ Association and the most circulated farm paper in the Prairie Provinces, advocated in 1913 that, “a nation rises no higher than its mothers.”

 Maternalism was the main strategy for regeneration giving women more significant national responsibilities.
 Maternal feminists, a group of feminists who emerged in the late 19th century whose ideology was rooted in domesticity and motherhood, took this newfound responsibility as a way to further their cause.
 Women justified their claims to political and social rights by referencing their maternal role, arguing that to best provide for the children which they bear for the nation they ought to be awarded equality in the political arena, for only mothers know the best legislation for the well-being of children.
 Health improvements for both mother and child were the most commonly cited reform desire from rural Prairie feminists.

 The emergence of Mothers of the Nation did not begin feminists’ arguments for political rights and domestic reform.
 Instead, it gave feminists a language in which to frame their arguments upon entering a national discourse.
-Maternal feminists appealed to the public for support by highlighting the sacrifice women made for the nation and how little got in return.
+Maternal feminists appealed to the public for support by highlighting the sacrifice women made for the nation and how little they got in return.
 The following passage, written by a Mrs. Marshall and read to the Quarterly Meeting of the Young Women’s Christian Association printed February 27th, 1909 in The Edmonton Bulletin, is representative of these types of appeals:

 The young bride feels that this [domesticity] is her world: this her God-given sphere.
 A narrow square it seems.
 Hemmed in by four square walls, with no voice in politics, shut out even from her church congress, and yet with a heart as loyal and true to her country, and a mind as quick and keen as her brother-man.